 Transformation toward value-based healthcare is reshaping the delivery of care, patient expectations, and payment structures.

 Improve your revenue cycle performance through standard metrics, peer comparison, and successful practices.

-An HFMA member since 1994, Ms. Hancock has served on the Association's National Advisory Councils, the Regional Executives Council and a term as its chair, the Board of Directors, and the Executive Committee.
+An HFMA member since 1994, Ms. Hancock has served on the Association's National Advisory Councils, the Regional Executives Council (including a term as its chair), the Board of Directors, and the Executive Committee.
 Ms. Hancock also served the Virginia Chapter as director, secretary, president-elect, and president.
 She has received the Follmer Bronze, Reeves Silver, and Muncie Gold merit awards.

 She is vice president, Global Practice-Healthcare, HP Enterprise Services LLC, Plano, Texas.

 A member of HFMA since 2003, Ms. Mirabelli has served on the Association's Board of Directors, Governance Committee, National Advisory Council, Morgan Award Judging Committee, Healthcare Leadership Council, and Strategic Planning Committee.
 She is also a recipient of the Follmer Bronze Award.
-Other governance positions include the HCA Foundation Board and Vision Consulting, and she serves as chair of the Federation of American Hospitals Health Information Technology Task Force.
+She also has had governance positions with the HCA Foundation Board and Vision Consulting, and she serves as chair of the Federation of American Hospitals Health Information Technology Task Force.

 Ms. Mirabelli received her bachelor's degree from the University of Illinois at Urbana-Champaign and her master's in management certificate in finance and marketing from the J.L.
 Kellogg Graduate School of Management, Northwestern University.

 Ms. Friesen is the voluntary Secretary/Treasurer of HFMA during the 2015–16 term, beginning June 1, 2015.

 She is vice president of health system services, Bryan Health, Lincoln, Neb.